Quill Corporation: Community

-Quill will continue its participation in the 15th annual “WGN-TV Back-to-School Kids Fair."
-An event that Quill has been a part of since 2010.
+Quill has participated in the "WGN-TV Back-to-School Kids Fair" since 2010.
 This event provides needed supplies to Chicago school children.
 In addition to supplies, there are services like haircuts & eye exams for the kids as well as food, fun and games.
 Quill participates and passes out 1500 backpacks and supplies.

 In April 2014, the Orlando Magic and Quill partnered together to give back to the community in Orlando, Florida.
-Quill awarded the Magic Educator of the Year, Zach Darnell, $10,000 dollars in Quill cash in order to help Zach purchase school supplies for his classroom and students.
+Quill awarded the Magic Educator of the Year, Zach Darnell, $10,000 in Quill cash in order to help Zach purchase school supplies for his classroom and students.
 Along with this Quill awarded six other teachers, who were deemed teachers of the month, $500 in Quill cash throughout the year.
 In February 2015, Quill again partnered with the Orlando Magic, this time to work together and give back directly to the youth of Central Florida.
 Together the Magic and Quill refurbished the computer lab at the James R. Smith Community Center.
 Quill provided the community center with new desks and all their technological needs such as monitors, keyboards, and computers.